Larbi3/PowerShell-FIM/README.md

 **Goal:** The purpose of this project will be to improve upon a FIM Powershell script.
 The script is capable of collecting new baselines, monitoring files with saved baseline, continuously monitoring files, and notifying users if a file is changed or deleted.

-*All thanks and credit goes to Josh Madakor*
+*All thanks and credit for this lab goes to Josh Madakor*